juliangtz01/juliangtz01/README.md

 Texas State Technical College graduate with an Associates degree in Computer Programming, Web Development Certification from Codeup, and always learning more about programing.

-* 🌍  I'm based in Dallas, TX
+* 🌍  I'm based in San Benito, TX

 ### Skills